ItzELECTR0/TWAOS/Documentation/PLANS.md

 <div align="left">

 ### The Story
+The story will a reflection of the state of mind
-The story will be split and written across 10 chapters, each written individually.
+<br> It will be split and written across 10 chapters, each written individually.
 <br> There are ideas for multiple expansions, but those cannot be talked about yet.
 <br> Not much more details can be revealed about the story iteself or the writing process.